Lisa Marie Bernardo, PhD, MPH, RN

-I am a Registered Nurse (RN) with 34 years of nursing experience.
+I am a Registered Nurse (RN) with 44 years of nursing experience.
 I apply my nursing knowledge, skills and abilities in my wellness coaching and fitness instruction.
 I am certified through the American College of Sports Medicine as a Wellness Coach, a Health Fitness Specialist and a Cancer Exercise Specialist.
-I am a 200 hour registered yoga teacher (RYT) through Yoga Alliance, and I am certified through Stott-Pilates.
-I am a Level 1 instructor with the GYROTONIC EXPANSION SYSTEM.
+I am a 500 hour registered yoga teacher (RYT) through Yoga Fit, and I am certified through Stott-Pilates.

 Thank you for your time, and I look forward to our fitness journey together!